-Compartment floors as described in Table 4 of this Certificate will have a prescribed fireresistant classification which can be used in the separation of one fire compartment from another.
+Compartment floors as described in Table 4 of this Certificate will have a prescribed fire-resistant classification which can be used in the separation of one fire compartment from another.

 The construction of C-joist/truss compartment floors must be such that the achievement of the required fire resistance performance relies primarily on the integrity of the linings of such constructions.
 The integrity of linings of compartment floors should not be breeched to allow for the installation of services (e.g. pipes, wires, flues, including manufacturing flues), except where necessary to allow services pass through these compartment floors.
-Where services pass through compartment floors, they should be adequately fire stopped in accordance with the respective TGD to Part B of the Building Regulations 1997 to 2017 to which the relevant purpose class relates.
+Where services pass through compartment floors, they should be adequately fire stopped in accordance with the respective TGD to Part B of the Building Regulations 1997 to 2019 to which the relevant purpose class relates - all service penetrations in the ceiling such as downlighters, soil vent pipes and ventilation duct heads must be fire stopped by the use of fire collars, fire hoods or fire rated products.
 Composite metal deck floors provide its own fire resistance and is based on the concrete cover to the steel reinforcement.